hi-manshu/Charty/docs/PieChart.md

 ### Additional Configuration (Optional)
 - To add your color set  use `PieConfig` to pass on your set of color, make sure you use colors of total size of data.
 - To make the chart looks a donut make `isDonut` as `true`

+### Mention:
+- Muñoz : For base work inspiration for PieChart library